TubbyCat/droid_debloat_and_note/guides/adb-commands.md

 ```

 - Again, this is a summary.
-- Fun fact, you can checksum packages inside the adb shell, albeit SELinux seems to prevent outputting checksums of priv'd directories such as /system/bin/ to a textfile owned by the user.
+- Fun fact, you can checksum packages inside the adb shell, albeit SELinux seems to prevent outputting checksums of priv'd directories such as /system/bin/ to a text file owned by the user.
   - may be useful for comparing checksums of binaries to malware databases if so desired.